YAOS History

 December 2020 & October 2023

-PS We are always on the lookout for interesting artefacts from past shows – photos, tickets, press cuttings etc. In particular we are still searching for a copy of the souvenir programme for The Rose of Persia in 1931.
-If you can help us with any of these, or if you notice any errors or omissions in this History, please let us know through the Contact Us page.
+PS We are always on the lookout for interesting artefacts from past shows – photos, tickets, press cuttings etc. If you can help us with any of these, or if you notice any errors or omissions in this History, please let us know through the Contact Us page.
 Thank you.

 Previous page: YAOS Gallery > Index